 Completion of a degree program in education requires much more than amassing course credits from the degree program lists.
-A Teacher Education Program candidate at Faulkner University will pass through four gateways toward a career in education.
-In order to make a wise career choice students will begin by taking ED 2020 Introduction to Education and begin field experiences in the surrounding partnership schools.
-Upon successful completion of the course and related field experiences, students, along with their assigned College of Education advisor, will make their choice to pursue a degree in education.
+A Teacher Education Program candidate at Faulkner University will pass through four gateways enroute to a career.
 Gateway One begins with the declaration of a major in education and progresses to application and admission into the Teacher Education Program.
 Gateway Two moves to application and admission into the Internship.
 Gateway Three includes the Internship.
-Gateway four finalizes the route through certification and professional practice.
+Gateway our finalizes the route through certification and professional practice.
 Teacher Education Program candidates are presented to the Teacher Education Committee for approval to enter the Teacher Education Program and Internship Program.